JBnkn/pands-weekly-tasks/README.md

 # accounts.py
 Defined input as a string, spliced last four characters, and printed output as XXXXXX{digits}
-Will try to code it to deal with account numbers of any length As a separate task, will attempt to add an error message if account number of wrong length is input
+Will try to code it to deal with account numbers of any length - achieved As a separate task, will attempt to add an error message if account number of wrong length is input - working on it